-The Arabic minor program strengthens students' communication skills in Arabic and familiarizes students with the rich Arabic literary heritage.
-It develops skills of fluid expression in formal Arabic and leads to an informed awareness of the Arabic literary tradition.
+The minor in Arabic Studies strengthens students' communication skills in Arabic and familiarizes students with the rich Arabic literary heritage.
+It furthermore allows them to specialize in literary, cultural, and political aspects of Arabic.

 Upon completion of the AUK minor in Arabic, the student will be able to: